ArtifactForms/MeshLibCore/README.md

 [processing.org](https://processing.org).
 But processing is not absolutely necessary, cause the core of the library is decoupled from the processing environment.
 Nevertheless processing provides a convenient way to display constructed meshes through it's rendering pipeline.
 Under the hood processing makes use of *JAVA*, *JAVA2D* and *OPENGL*.

+## Status Quo
+At the current stage I mainly work on the user documentation.
+Codewise a lot of refactoring is going on.
+And from time to time small additions are made.
+Meanwhile all the processing specific and rendering stuff lives in it's own repository.
+So this is another project to went on with.

 ## Core elements
 * Mesh3D
 * Face3D